sirl-lab/sirl-lab.github.io/_pages/home.md

 permalink: /
 ---

-### Welcome!

-Welcome to the Systems and Informatics Research Laboratory (SIRL) at the Indian Institute of Science Education and Research Bhopal.
-We work on applied societal research problems where sensing and analytics are leveraged to design and build tangible solutions.
-At large, our lab collects data in real-world settings with sensors, uses data to understand the problem dynamics, and builds data-driven scalable solutions in the form of robust and affordable systems.
-Currently, we focus on healthcare, transportation, and buildings
+Welcome to the Systems and Informatics Research Laboratory (SIRL) at IISER Bhopal.

+SIRL conducts interdisciplinary research at the intersection of sensing, signal processing, and machine learning.
+We deploy sensor systems in real-world environments to gather high-quality data, model the underlying dynamics using statistical and ML techniques, and design data-driven systems that are robust, scalable, and resource-efficient.

+Our ongoing projects span computational healthcare, intelligent transportation, and building informatics.

 <div class="container">
 <div class="row">